IP dismisses Istanbul deputy, as Adana lawmaker resigns from party over plots, schemes

 IP chairpersons from around Turkey urged the party to dismiss Özdağ, as they pledged solidarity with Kavuncu.

-Meanwhile, the party’s Adana lawmaker Ismail Koncuk announced that he has resigned from the party, saying that the party has been mired in plots and schemes since the extraordinary convention on Aug.
+Meanwhile, Koncuk announced that he has resigned from the party, saying that the party has been mired in plots and schemes since the extraordinary convention on Aug.
 3, 2019 and the party congress on Sept.
 20, 2020.

 “While highlighting the importance of democracy, on the one hand, the party has been through several incidents that have nothing to do with democracy and humanity of political ethics,” Koncuk said in a statement, adding that the party has presented a blacklist before the congress and added his name, along with several other figures in a derogatory manner to prevent them from being elected.

-He said that he has conveyed his concerns to Chairperson Meral Akşener until now but has not gotten any positive results, as Akşener decided to “side with the blacklisters.”
+He said that he has conveyed his concerns to Akşener until now but has not gotten any positive results, as Akşener decided to “side with the blacklisters.”

 Koncuk accused the IP administration of failing to properly manage the party, as he claimed they lack justice, transparency and problem-solving efforts and have been excluding founding party members from the party.